ClimateMARGO/ClimateMARGO.jl/README.md

 Try out the MARGO model by working through the Binder tutorial right in your browser (you don't need to download anything – just click the [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hdrake/ClimateMARGO.jl/master?filepath=notebooks%2Ftutorial.ipynb) button and, once the tutorial loads, click on the code cells and press ``Enter`` to run them).

 ClimateMARGO.jl is currently in alpha testing and basic model documentation is slowly being added.
-Anyone interested in helping develop the model post an Issue here or contact Henri F. Drake directly (henrifdrake `at` gmail.com), until explicit guidelines for contributing to the model are posted at a later date.
+Substantial structural changes will take place before the first stable release v1.0.0.
+Anyone interested in helping develop the model post an Issue here or contact the lead developer Henri Drake directly (henrifdrake `at` gmail.com), until explicit guidelines for contributing to the model are posted at a later date.

 ----